v5.3.8 Soundtoys PrimalTap

 Ken Bogdanowicz, CEO and lead designer of Soundtoys

 PrimalTap also includes Little PrimalTap, a simpler, single delay-line model.
 Don’t be fooled, it’s no slouch and can get used to echo, loop, warp, distort and mangle in endless ways.

-All version 5 Soundtoys products come with 32-bit and 64-bit VST, AU, and AAX Native plug-in formats.
+All version 5 Soundtoys products come in 64-bit VST, AU and AAX Native plug-in formats.
 Here is a list of our officially supported host applications.

-Pro Tools 10.3.5 - 2018 (Mac & PC: AAX Native and AudioSuite)
+- Pro Tools 11 – 2022.6 (Mac & PC: AAX Native and AudioSuite)

 iLok.com account (An iLok USB dongle is not required.
 Create a free account here)

 - VST3 support for both Windows and macOS

 - Native compatibility with both Apple Silicon (M1/M2/M-series) and Intel processors